 - If you need help at any time while you are in the hospital, you can ask someone at the Information Desk on the main floor in the Atrium.
 The desk is closest to the Elizabeth Street entrance.

-- Atrium (behind the information desk): male and female washrooms
+- Atrium (behind the information desk): universal family washroom, male, and female washrooms

 - Terrace Café (behind the water fountain): male and female washrooms

-Both male and female washrooms in the Atrium have large change tables where children and teens can have diapers changed.
-There is another private barrier-free washroom with a large change table on the service floor of the Black Wing in Room S213, across the hall from Rehabilitation Services.
+Universal family washrooms have large adult-sized change beds and lifts (bring your own sling).
+Male and female washrooms in the Atrium have large change tables suitable for both children and teens.
 View our hospital map (which includes barrier-free washroom locations found on the main floor) on Maps & Directions.